-Call our law offices today at (682) 777-3336 to schedule your free consultation with one of our Fort Worth domestic violence attorneys.
-We are here for you when you need trusted legal advice and assistance.
+Contact our law offices today to speak with one of our domestic violence attorneys.
+We are here to provide trusted legal advice and assistance.

-How Cofer Luster Criminal Defense Lawyers Can Help if You’ve Been Arrested for Domestic Violence in Fort Worth, Texas
+How Cofer Luster Criminal Defense Lawyers Can Help if I’ve Been Arrested for Domestic Violence in Fort Worth, TX?

 Accusations of domestic violence can result in long-term, life-altering consequences.
 You could face significant fines, a lengthy prison sentence, and other punishments.
 The police and the prosecutor already believe you are guilty.
 Our attorneys at Cofer Luster Criminal Defense Lawyers will fight to protect your rights throughout the process.

-When you hire our domestic violence defense lawyers in Fort Worth, you can trust we will:
+When you hire our domestic violence defense lawyers, you can trust we will:

 Attorney Cody Cofer is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He and Attorney James Luster use their extensive knowledge of the criminal justice system as former prosecutors to benefit our clients.
 Our legal team is dedicated to protecting your legal rights and achieving the best possible outcome in your criminal case.

-Contact our trusted criminal defense lawyers in Fort Worth, TX, today for a free consultation.
+Contact our trusted criminal defense lawyers in Fort Worth, TX, today for a consultation.

 Who Is Protected Against Domestic Violence in Fort Worth, TX?